Hot Off The Press!

 Delicious Family Favorites: modern homestyle cooking was four years in the making with 157 family-tested and approved recipes plus helpful tips, recommendations, and color photography.
 It will be a delicious addition to any kitchen.

-Now accepting orders for autographed copies of Delicious Family Favorites: modern homestyle cooking at a special introductory price which includes free shipping within the USA and is payable by either check or PayPal.
+Now accepting orders for autographed copies of Delicious Family Favorites: modern homestyle cooking at a special introductory price which includes free shipping within the USA and is payable with PayPal.
 For orders outside of the USA, request a shipping quote.
-For all inquiries, please contact Loretta.
+To order your copy and all other inquiries, please contact Loretta.